TharinduGun/ReportMiner/README.md

-# ReportMiner: AI-Powered Data Extraction and Query System for
+# ReportMiner: AI-Powered Data Extraction and Query System for Structured and Unstructured Reports.

 ## 🚀 Project Overview